AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * In addition, as part of the effort to reinforce security and authentication process, Adobe Campaign highly recommends to migrate end user authentication mode from the login/password native authentication to Adobe Identity Management System (IMS).
 Learn how to migrate your operators in [this technote](../../technotes/using/migrate-users-to-ims.md).

+* Now, when a web form has the **Pending publication** status, it must be published before it becomes **Online** and accessible through the web form URL in a web browser.
+[Read more](../../web/using/publishing-a-web-form.md)

 **Patches**